n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 ### 7. Applying the positioning features from GPOS ###

-The positioning stage adjusts the positions oooooof mark and base glyphs.
+The positioning stage adjusts the positions of mark and base glyphs.

 The order in which these features are applied is fixed for